Actindo-AG/Documentation/DataHub/Integration/04_ManageScopes.md

     > [Info] If you want to provide the scope name and description in different languages in the system, you can select the desired system language in the "Language" drop-down list on top of this view.
 By default, the following options are currently available: English (United States) and Deutsch (Deutschland).

 3. Enter a key for the scope in the *Key* field.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.
 A scope key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden